 The transaction will constitute a reverse takeover of Eureka by Kore under the policies of the TSX Venture Exchange.
 As a condition of closing of the transaction, Eureka will complete a consolidation of its issued and outstanding common shares on the basis of one post-consolidated Eureka share for each 10 pre-consolidated Eureka shares.
-In addition, prior to closing, Eureka will complete a shares-for-debt transaction to eliminate certain liabilities.
+In addition, Eureka completed a sharesfor-debt transaction to eliminate liabilities of \$127,400.